Beautiful on Raw "Glow" Facial Cream Ingredients

 Glycerin is a food-grade sugar alcohol derived from vegetable oil.
 Vegetable glycerin helps cleanse and moisturize skin, offering softening and lubricating properties.
 It serves as a humectant, skin protectant and viscosity-decreasing agent in our cream.
 Glycerin does all this by helping maintain the water balance in the skin’s intercellular matrix.

 Prunus Amygdalus Dulcis (sweet almond) Oil

 Sweet almond oil is extracted from the seed kernels of the sweet almond plant, Prunus amygdalus dulcis, a tree native to the Middle East and South Asia.
-This highly respected cosmetic product regenerates tired, damaged skin, locking in moisture and reducing the signs of aging, especially loss of skin elasticity.
+This highly respected cosmetic product invigorates tired, damaged skin by locking in moisture which reduces signs of aging, especially due to thel oss of skin elasticity.
 Many regular users swear by it for imparting a special glow to their skin unlike anything else.